bdo311/metagene-maker/README.md

 Want to make metagenes for mRNAs (5'UTR, CDS, 3'UTR).
 Introns need to be thrown out.

 Does not handle short (especially 1 nt long) regions - dies inside Rscript.
-Use some cutoff value to trim super short things?
-These may distort analysis anyway

 Report a histogram of region sizes for processed regions in region space (not chr space)